mst: Minimum Spanning Tree of the Pairwise Distance Graph

 Details

-Note that the case M = 2 corresponds to the original distance, but we determine the 1-nearest neighbours separately as well, which is a bit suboptimal; you can file a feature request if this makes your data analysis tasks too slow.
+Note that the case M = 2 corresponds to the original distance, but we return the (1-)nearest neighbours as well.

 Value